 “Would you go back to Passo Tonale?
 We would.
 Hey, perhaps we’ll all end up back here together next year!”

 Our verdict?
 Passo Tonale is brilliant, with something for skiers of all levels.
-Whizz Kids was a huge hit with the children – and it gave me and D a chance to relax, and unwind our way onto the slopes.
+Crystal’s Whizz Kids club (now renamed Beanie Bear) was a huge hit with the children – and it gave me and D a chance to relax, and unwind our way onto the slopes.

 Travelling to Passo Tonale